ResourcesBusiness 101

 1. Sole Proprietorship

-How to become one: To register as a sole proprietor, you simply need to start doing business.
-You shouldn’t need any licenses or permits unless they’re required in your line of work.
+How to become one: Simply start doing business.
+No licenses or permits needed unless required for your specific work.

 Taxes: As a sole proprietor, you will report your business income and expenses on your personal tax return using Schedule C. You will also need to pay self-employment taxes, which cover Social Security and Medicare.